EdouardCourty/discord-server-bridge/README.md

 - `link` - Links the current channel to the multi-server bridge
 - `unlink` - Removes the current channel from the multi-server bridge
 - `list` - Show a list of all the currently connected servers & channels
+- `stats` - Shows the bot's statistics (Uptime, ping, linked servers)

+### Contributing

+Please submit any PR you want to this project.
+Make sure ESLint is passing.

 &copy; Edouard Courty - 2024